python/cpython/Doc/library/os.rst

    For backward compatibility, the return value is also accessible as a tuple whose values correspond to the attributes, in the order given above.
-The standard module :mod:`statvfs` defines constants that are useful for extracting information from a :ctype:`statvfs` structure when accessing it as a sequence;
+The standard module :mod:`statvfs` defines constants that are useful for extracting information from a :c:type:`statvfs` structure when accessing it as a sequence;
    this remains useful when writing code that needs to work with versions of Python that don't support accessing the fields as attributes.